-The flight paths sectors are shown in Figure 2.
+The approximate flight paths and potentially usable sectors are shown in Figure 2.

 Figure 2: Flight Paths

 Based on the DHHS guidelines, the Obstacle Limitation Surface (OLS)1 commences at the edge of the HLS Safety Area (i.e. the edge of the helipad) and extends radially along a flat plane equivalent to the height of the helipad for 240m.
 Thereafter, the OLS gradually rises at 4.5% until it reaches 40 metres above the helipad elevation at a distance of 1,130 metres from the helipad.
 It is to these areas that the DHHS is seeking to apply the Inner and Outer Design and Development Overlays (DDOs).